The one-night booking trick that maximizes your Platinum credit

 clock iconReading Time: 3 min

-One benefit that’s not going away happens to be one of the biggest value drivers of the card: access to the Amex Fine Hotels + Resorts (FHR) program.
+But one benefit that already existed happens to be one of the biggest value drivers of the card: access to the Amex Fine Hotels + Resorts (FHR) program.

 Here’s how I put this perk to use on a stay at the Fairmont Breakers Long Beach — and my favorite trick for maximizing these perks alongside the Amex Platinum's prepaid hotel credit.